OutoftheBoxFTC/EasyTensorflowAPI/doc/tfic_overview.md

 The model is run using the recognize() method
 This method has one parameter, the bitmap to run the model on

-The method returns a list of "detections" that the model finds on the image
+The method returns a list of "recognitions" that the model things the image contains

-Each detection has the following attributes
+Each recognition has the following attributes

 ID: A unique id for each recognition

 Title: The label of the recognition

-Confidence: The confidence level from 0-100% of the detection, basically how confident is the model that the detected object is in fact that object
+Confidence: The confidence level from 0-100% of the detection, basically how confident is the model the image fits the label

-Location: A RectF of the bounding box of the object

-Bitmap: The image that the model was run on

-Timestamp: The system epoch time taken **right before the model was run**